London’s plan to charge drivers of polluting cars sparks protests and stirs political passions

 “We know that low emission zones work,” said Simon Birkett, director of campaigning group Clean Air in London, arguing that “big problems need big solutions.”

-ULEZ opponents include trade unions and ordinary Londoners, but backers of the plan claim the issue is also being exploited by extremists.
+ULEZ opponents include trade unions and ordinary Londoners, but backers of the plan say some of the protests are being drummed up by extremists.
 Khan told radio station LBC last week that opposition had been “weaponized” by “people who believed in conspiracy theories.”

 At a recent demonstration, protesters chanted “Get Khan out,” and many placards attacked the city’s first Muslim mayor personally, sometimes in crude terms.
 Several protesters referred to Khan as a puppet of larger forces, including the World Economic Forum and the United Nations, that they alleged seek to control society.
 Some also expressed doubt about the extent of human-caused climate change.